malpunek/shakespeare-captioning/Qualitative.md

 --------------------
 Normal: a baseball player in mid swing
 --------------------
-Styled: a baseball player in mid swing
+Styled: a little field with a players on the field
 --------------------